- Antico: The Golden Age of Renaissance Bronzes

 - November 6, 2011 – April 8, 2012

 - East Building, Ground Floor, Northeast

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible by the generous support of Robert H. and Clarice Smith.
-It is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The exhibition was made possible by Robert H. and Clarice Smith.
+It was supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Audio and Video

 - Audio, Released: December 6, 2011, (72:52 minutes)